-Currency Transfers: Top Solutions
+Currency Transfers: Top Cheap and Fast Options

-Depending on why you want to make a currency transfer, the method you decide to use should vary.
-Don’t stick with the same provider every time.
+Depending on why you want to make a currency transfer, the method you decide to use could vary.
+We’ve taken a look at

-#1 Online-only Currency Transfers
+#1 Online-only currency transfers

 The advantage of using a specialist company is that you’ll have access to an account manager who you’ll be able to speak to directly and ask for advice.
 This is especially useful when you have to carry out large transfers (for example to purchase a house or car).